sara-nl/energy-efficient-computing/tutorials/monitoring/README.md

  -  **Energy (Joule or KWh)** is the combination of current (I) and electric potential (V) that is delivered by a circuit.
 It can be thought of the amount of Power delivered by a circuit over a period of time...
 It is often measured in daily appliances (and your energy bill) as kilowatt-hour (kWh).

-    - Energy required to run the Light house for a second ....
-0.27 kWh
+    - Energy required to run the Light house for a minute ....
+0.016 kWh
     - Energy required to run the reading light for an hour ....
 0.015 kWh

 Do we optimize for Power or for Energy?